 When I first had the idea for The Happiness Planner, my initial thought was to design a beautiful planner - something unique and elegant that didn't already exist in the market.
-I looked at the color and fashion trends and when designing the pages I researched personal development and psychology workbooks.
+I looked at the colour and fashion trends and when designing the pages I researched personal development and psychology workbooks.

 2. Test the market.
 Forecast demand.

 Once I got the design together, I started advertising to my blog readers and on Facebook.
-Prior to sending it to print, I collected over 1,000 emails of people who said they would like to buy it.
+Prior to sending it to print, I collected over 1,000 emails from people who said they would like to buy it.
 The feedback was great.
 People loved the design and that gave me the confidence to invest a substantial amount of money in the first print - a minimum order quantity of 1,000 planners.

 3. Find a great supplier.

 It was quite scary at the time to figure out how to get things manufactured.
 I almost gave up initially because I couldn't find a supplier that could do what I wanted.
-But in the end I found an amazing one.
+But in the end, I found an amazing one.
 They have been extremely helpful with everything.
 I'm very grateful for having them as our partner.

 4. Figure out the logistics.

 I also had to work out the logistics - what warehouse company should I use to stock and ship our products.
 There were a few big players.
 I did a ton of research.
-In the end I went with the company that has warehouses around the world.
+In the end, I went with the company that has warehouses around the world.
 Our goal was to become a truly international brand.
 It was the most expensive choice but their technology and systems are very efficient.

 5. Start selling.

 We started taking pre-orders at the end of March 2015.
 Since we had over 1,000 emails of people who wanted to pre-order, we made a large number of sales on the first day.
 Then the sales slowed down a little but continued to grow around Mother's Day.
-The tipping point was probably when Benefit Cosmetics UK wanted to collaborate with us on Pink Day and a giftbox was sent to top UK beauty bloggers.
+The tipping point was probably when Benefit Cosmetics UK wanted to collaborate with us on Pink Day and a gift box was sent to top UK beauty bloggers.
 That really increased our brand exposure in the UK.
 It's been an upward journey from there.